Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Simulating Word Suggestion Usage

-\paragraph{Efficiency assessment} We assume that one goal of using suggestions is to improve typing efficiency.
-In the case of word suggestions, this is closely tied to keystroke savings~\cite{roy2021typing}.
-Recent work~\cite{2025suggestion} shows that selecting a suggestion can cost up to three times more than a regular keystroke.
-This limits efficiency gains to cases where the time required to enter the remaining keystrokes (including error corrections) exceeds the cost of checking and selecting from the suggestion list.
-We extend the observation space to allow the supervisory agent to decide whether to consider the suggestion list both at the word level and after each keystroke.
-At the word level, information about the length and frequency of the to-be-typed word influences a person’s decision to consult suggestions~\cite{lehmann2023typing, 2025suggestion} ($W_L$ and $W_F$ in \autoref{fig:model}) and can also help predict whether a word will be correctly suggested by the keyboard algorithm.
-Decisions at the keystroke level are based on information about the current \emph{Completeness} and \emph{Correctness} of the word.
-These are derived by the agent through proofreading but can be noisy due to working memory limitations.
-While Correctness has been considered in previous models~\cite{shi2024crtypist}, we add a \textbf{Completeness} assessment to the Working Memory component (see~\autoref{fig:model}).
+\paragraph{Efficiency assessment} One goal of using suggestions is to improve typing efficiency~\cite{2025suggestion}, which is closely tied to keystroke savings~\cite{roy2021typing}.
+However, recent work~\cite{2025suggestion} shows that selecting a suggestion can cost up to three times more than a regular keystroke, meaning efficiency gains arise only when the remaining keystrokes (including potential error corrections) would take longer than checking and selecting from the suggestion list.
+To capture this trade-off, we extend the observation space so the supervisory agent can decide whether to consider suggestions both at the word level and after each keystroke.
+At the word level, information such as target word \textbf{Length} and \textbf{Frequency} influences the likelihood of checking and selecting suggestions~\cite{lehmann2023typing, 2025suggestion}, and informs expectations about whether the keyboard is likely to suggest the word.
+At the keystroke level, decisions depend on estimates of the word’s Certainty (confidence in the currently typed content) and Correctness (accuracy of the current input), introduced in prior work~\cite{shi2024crtypist}, but crucially also on knowledge about the \textbf{Completeness} of the word to decide whether selecting a suggestion will provide keystroke savings.
+We thus extend the Working memory component to estimate how many characters remain in the current word, subject to working memory limitations.

-\paragraph{Linguistic properties} Linguistic properties of the target word, such as word length and frequency, influence typing processes~\cite{feit2016, pinet2016typing} and specifically word suggestion usage~\cite{2025suggestion}.
-In addition, the typist's linguistic skill, particularly orthographic knowledge, influences both general typing~\cite{pinet2016typing} and the utility of using word suggestions.
-When typists are uncertain about a word's spelling, they may derive greater benefit from attending to the suggestion list as a spelling reference~\cite{2025suggestion}.
-We thus extend the Observation space to include the target word’s \textbf{Length} ($W_L$) and \textbf{Frequency} ($W_F$), and define a \textbf{Linguistic Knowledge Parameter} ($P_K$) incorporated into the error simulation to model the likelihood of producing spelling errors.
-Weaker linguistic knowledge leads to a higher error rate, increasing reliance on the suggestion list.
-In addition, when the agent gazes at the suggestion list, it not only gathers information about the provided suggestions (\textbf{\textit{Sugg}} in \autoref{fig:model}) but also gains certainty about the words' spelling, reducing errors related to linguistic uncertainty.